 So what did I do?
 I called a trusted friend who isn’t being affected by the fires.
 We talked through it, and she helped me figure out what to pack and how to balance everything on my plate in that moment.

 The reality is: there are times when your brain is simply not enough.
 As a leader, you don’t have to do everything, especially during hard times.
-Sometimes you have to let go & rely on other people’s brain power to get through.
+Sometimes you have to let go & rely on another brain’s power to get through.